DumbergerL/hdh-smartcity-fuzo/README.md

 ## Transform Data:

 The raw collected data has been converted into a more practical format.
 In its original state, sensor values are spread across different objects instead of being consolidated within one object for each timestamp.
-This issue is resolved through the transformation process executed by the Jupyter notebook [data\ProcessRawData.ipynb](data\ProcessRawData.ipynb).
+This issue is resolved through the transformation process executed by the Jupyter notebook [data/ProcessRawData.ipynb](data/ProcessRawData.ipynb).
 Additionally, the notebook includes comments to aid in understanding the transformation procedure.

-As a result of this transformation process, each sensor has a single JSON file encompassing all data for the entire time period:
+As a result of this transformation process, each sensor has a single JSON file encompassing all data for the entire time period ([data-Folder](data)):

 - [Arkaden.json](data/Arkaden.json)
 - [Brenzstr.json](data/Brenzstr.json)